JLSM02/QML-Avoiding-BP/README.md

 ---

 ## 🚀 How to Use
-Run the notebooks in the notebooks/ folder to reproduce key experiments:
+Run the notebooks in the notebooks/ folder to reproduce key experiments!

 ---